 Wedbush cuts its price target on Tesla shares to $230 from $275.Investingread more

 Stock markets in Asia mostly rise on Monday, with Tokyo and Shanghai scoring fresh multi-year highs, as investors reacted to a rejuvenated dollar and news of further infrastructure projects in China.

-However, risks regarding a potential Greek exit from the euro zone remained in the backdrop after the country's interior minister, Nikos Voutsis, threatened to default on loan repayments due to the International Monetary Fund on Sunday.
+However, risks regarding a potential Greek exit from the euro zone remained in the backdrop after the country's interior minister, Nikos Voutsis, due to the International Monetary Fund on Sunday.
 The euro lost 0.4 percent to last trade at 1.0975 against the U.S. dollar.